solo-io/autopilot/test/e2e/README.md

 # Canary Test Example

-This directory houses the main test project / example for AutoPilot, which is a Canary Operator built using the `ap` CLI.
+This directory houses the main test project / example for Autopilot, which is a Canary Operator built using the `ap` CLI.

-It provides a minimalistic example of how AutoPilot can be used to orchestrate a canary workflow.
+It provides a minimalistic example of how Autopilot can be used to orchestrate a canary workflow.

 This project is meant to serve only as both an example (for users developing their own Operators) as well as an end-to-end test for the project.
 For a fully-featured Service Mesh Canary solution, we recommend you check out []